-The consolidated financial statements include the accounts of CytoSorbents Corporation and its wholly owned subsidiaries, CytoSorbents Medical, Inc. and CytoSorbents Europe GmbH.
-In addition, the consolidated financial statements include CytoSorbents Switzerland GmbH, CytoSorbents Poland Sp. z.o.o., CytoSorbents Medical UK Limited and CytoSorbents France SAS, wholly owned subsidiaries of CytoSorbents Europe GmbH, and CytoSorbents UK Limited, a wholly owned subsidiary of CytoSorbents Medical, Inc. All significant intercompany transactions and balances have been eliminated in consolidation.
+The consolidated financial statements include the accounts of CytoSorbents Corporation and its wholly-owned subsidiaries, CytoSorbents Medical, Inc. and CytoSorbents Europe GmbH.
+In addition, the consolidated financial statements include CytoSorbents Switzerland GmbH, CytoSorbents Poland Sp. z.o.o. and CytoSorbents Medical UK Limited, wholly owned subsidiaries of CytoSorbents Europe GmbH, and CytoSorbents UK Limited and CytoSorbents India Private Limited, wholly-owned subsidiaries of CytoSorbents Medical, Inc. All significant intercompany transactions and balances have been eliminated in consolidation.

 Translation gains and losses resulting from the process of remeasuring into the United States Dollar, the foreign currency financial statements of the European subsidiary are included in operations.
-The Euro is the functional currency of the European Subsidiary.
-Foreign currency transaction gain (loss) included in net loss amounted to approximately \$661,000 and \$(1,213,000) for the three months ended March 31, 2023 and 2022, respectively.
-The Company translates assets and liabilities of all of its foreign subsidiaries at the exchange rate in effect at the consolidated balance sheet date.
-The Company translates revenue and expenses at the daily average exchange rates.
+The Euro is the functional currency of CytoSorbents Europe GmbH.
+Foreign currency transaction gain (loss) included in net loss amounted to approximately \$415,000 and \$(2,523,000) for the three months ended June 30, 2023 and 2022, respectively.
+Foreign currency transaction (loss) included in net loss amounted to approximately \$1,076,000 and \$(3,736,000) for the six months ended June 30, 2023 and 2022, respectively.
+The Company translates assets and liabilities of its foreign subsidiaries at the exchange rate in effect at the consolidated balance sheet date.
+The Company translates revenue and expenses at the daily average exchange rates during the period.
 The Company includes accumulated net translation adjustments in accumulated other comprehensive income as a component of stockholders' equity.

-Cash and Cash Equivalents
+Cash, Cash Equivalents and Restricted Cash